Spheniscida/cHaTTP/README.md

 cHaTTP
 ======

-An attempt to create a highly modular chat server using Haskell, C++, Redis, PostgreSQL, nginx founded on HTTP push.
+An attempt to create a highly modular chat server using Haskell, C++, Redis, and nginx, founded on HTTP push.